 What to look for

-Not all supplements are created equal, and there are various options when it comes to deciding the best ashwagandha supplements.
+Not all supplements are created equal, and there are various options when it comes to deciding which one meets your needs.
 Here’s what to look out for:

-One of the most important aspects of choosing an ashwagandha supplement is finding one that contains five to eight percent withanolides, which is one of the primary active ingredients in Ashwagandha root (1).
+One of the most important aspects of choosing an ashwagandha supplement is finding one that contains five to eight percent withanolides, which is one of the primary active ingredients in ashwagandha root.

 In terms of dosage, it’s recommended to take at least 300 mg twice a day for at least eight weeks to receive the full benefits.
 Amounts up to 1,000 mg per day are generally considered safe.